plomino/PlominoDoc/docs/features.rst

     for A needs to compute B first.
 This will result in B being computed twice, so consider caching if needed.

+..
+Note:: Commenting out parts of a form by editing the HTML hides that from
+    the browser, but not from Plomino: if the commented part(s) contain computed fields, they will still be computed.

 Validation
 ----------